LukasKri/blue-sky-game/README.md

 * Tweak the user interface for a better look.

 ## Status
 Project is: _in progress_, because I had to pause it for now.
-I need to learn new tools ASAP to be able to pass a test and get among the lucky ones who gets invited to the WCC academy.
+I need to learn new tools ASAP to be able to pass a test and get among the lucky ones who gets invited to the well known academy.

 ## Inspiration
 Project inspired by Eric Matthes book Python Crash Course, thank you for introducing programming for me.